-Launched in 1976, and endorsed by the Office of Fair Trading (OfT) in 2004, the Motor Industry Code of Practice for New Cars ensures that vehicle manufacturers supply new cars and warranties to consumers responsibly.
+Launched in 2004, the Motor Industry Code of Practice for New Cars ensures that vehicle manufacturers supply new cars and warranties to consumers responsibly.
 The Code helps to safeguard new car buyers from being misled by adverts, and advises businesses that documentation supplied with a vehicle is easy to understand, as well as making sure that the terms of a warranty will be respected if the car is serviced according to the recommended guidelines, and that any complaints will be handled swiftly.
 In 2018, a total of 38 businesses were accredited to the New Car Code, meaning that 99% of all new vehicles sold across the UK were covered by it.